crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/how-ssl-tls-uses-cryptography/README.md

 * In ECDHE (TLS 1.2), the server signs its ephemeral public key (e.g., using ECDSA+SHA-256 or RSA-PSS+SHA-256) to prove it owns the certificate.

-Hashing's role: The signature includes a hash (e.g., SHA-256) of the handshake messages (for integrity).
-The pre-master secret is combined with nonces to derive the master secret (then session key).
-Hashing's role: SHA-256 is used in the PRF (Pseudo-Random Function) to derive master secret (e.g., combining pre-master secret + nonces).
+The signature includes a hash (e.g., SHA-256) of the handshake messages (for integrity).
+The pre-master secret is combined with nonces to derive the master secret (then the session key).
+SHA-256 is used in the PRF to derive the master secret (e.g., combining pre-master secret + nonces).

-2\.
-Integrity checks: Verifying data integrity (preventing data alteration in transit).
-Examples of algorithms used to verify data integrity include SHA-256 and HMAC.

 **Hashing for Integrity Checks**